TwBurn/cdi-docs/cdisys.md

 int path;               /* Path to video device */
 ```

-`crt_i1in()` causes the line on which the cursor is placed and all lines following to be scrolled down one line.
+`crt_ilin()` causes the line on which the cursor is placed and all lines following to be scrolled down one line.
 The line with the cursor is then cleared to spaces.

 -1 is returned on error and `errno` is set.